top of page

 Eventually, it led to executive leadership.

-What I did not yet understand was that I had been training a brain.
+What I did not yet understand was that I had been training patterns in how I operated under pressure.

-And that what I had built professionally could have been built personally.
+And that what I had built professionally could also be trained personally.

-While my professional life grew increasingly coherent, my personal life revealed where capacity had not yet been developed.
+While my professional life became increasingly coherent, my personal life revealed where other patterns were still running.

 Not because I lacked strength.

-I had spent years strengthening my internal systems through work and responsibility — without yet recognizing that I could apply that same discipline inward.
+I had spent years strengthening my internal system through work and responsibility without yet fully recognizing that I could apply that same discipline inward.

 What ultimately changed my personal life was not motivation.